What happens when my pet dies?

 How do pets get to the pet crematorium?

-You can choose to take your pet to the crematorium yourself but, if that is not possible, most pet crematoria will collect your pet’s body from your home or from the vet’s surgery.
+You can choose to take your pet on their final journey to the crematorium yourself but, if that is not possible, your pet crematorium will arrange to collect your pet’s body from your home or from the vet’s surgery, whichever you prefer.

 How do vets cremate animals?